anksu2024/GroupMessenger/README.md

 6) To do this execute the script 'set_redir.py' Command to be used: "python set_redir.py 10000" This command will make sure that all the AVDs are connected to each other by a single Server port number 10000

-7) Now the tester is good to go ahead with the execution of the App on the AVDs.
+7) Now the Tester is good to go ahead with the execution of the App on the AVDs

-8) I used Eclipse to install the SimpleMessenger App on my AVDs.
+8) For this project Eclipse was used to install the SimpleMessenger App on the AVDs

-9) Once the App is up and running on both the AVDs, the tester may play around with it.
+9) Once the App is up and running on both the AVDs, the Tester may play around with it

-10) Type some text in Edit Text given in the bottom of the App in the AVD.
+10) Type some text in Edit Text given in the bottom of the App in the AVD

-11) Press Enter Key and BAM!! the other AVD receives the text.
-Same goes with the other AVD.
+11) Press Enter Key and all other AVDs receive the text.
+Same goes with the other AVD

-Please send your comments or let me know if you find a bug to sarrafan[at]buffalo[dot]edu
+To send in comments or report a bug: sarrafan[at]buffalo[dot]edu

-Thanks.